Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives such as ssh_upload or ssh_sync.
-There is no mention of prerequisites, contexts, or scenarios where this tool is preferred, leaving the agent without decision-making support.
+The description provides no guidance on when to use this tool versus alternatives like ssh_upload, ssh_sync, or ssh_backup_create.
+It does not mention prerequisites, scenarios where this tool is preferred, or when to avoid it.
+The context of 33 sibling tools amplifies the need for explicit usage guidelines.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.